1coderookie/BSB-LPB-LAN_EN/docs/chap14.md

 ---

 ## 14.1 Arduino IDE Stops Compiling
 There are many possible errors which could be the reason that the Arduino IDE doesn't successfully compile and stops with an error, e.g. wrong board type/connection/speed chosen.
-However, there are three specific errors while trying to compile for an *ESP32* based board which should be mentioned here:
+However, there are three types of errors while trying to compile for an *ESP32* based board which should be mentioned here:
 - The error mentions something about "WiFiSPI"?
 → If on ESP32, remove the `WiFiSPI` folder from the folder `src` - see step 5 in [chap.
-2.1.2](chap02.html#212-installation-onto-the-esp32).
+2.1.2](chap02.md#212-installation-onto-the-esp32).
 - The error mentions something about "ArduinoMDNS"?
 → If on ESP32, remove the `ArduinoMDNS` folder from the folder `src` - see step 5 in [chap.
-2.1.2](chap02.html#212-installation-onto-the-esp32).
+2.1.2](chap02.md#212-installation-onto-the-esp32).
 - The error mentions something about "EEPROMClass"?
 → Make sure you have the correct ESP32 framework installed (1.0.6 is too old) - see [chap.
-12.1.2](chap12.html#1212-esp32).
+12.1.2](chap12.md#1212-esp32).

 ---